 By training mental skills, repeatable performance happens at the upper limits of an athlete's physical abilities.
 An athlete who trains their mental game gains a holistic understanding of the mechanisms of high performance.
-This aids in consistent performance and rapid corrections when facing adversity.
-There are foundational elements to mental skills training that make this happen.
+They perform consistently and make rapid corrections when facing adversity.
+There are foundational elements to sport psychology and mental skills training that make this happen.
 Training in these areas creates an edge that makes an athlete elite.

 Mental toughness is the ability to persevere when things become difficult.
+It is the ultimate mental skill.
 Being mentally tough is about the next step, the next rep, and quieting the self-talk, which is trying to convince the athlete it’s okay to quit.
 It is about keeping one’s mind focused on the controllable and not surrendering to emotion.
 Mental toughness is trained through experience and sharpened through the interaction between the athlete and their sporting experience.
-This includes winning, losing, training, competing and any number of other things that are faced and overcome.
+This includes winning, losing, training, competing, and any number of other things that are faced and overcome.

 Champions don’t leave mental toughness to chance, they train it.
-At Mind Right, we help athletes build a mental skills plan and a a systematic approach to competition.
-They begin to perform consistently, no matter the circumstances.
+At Mind Right Sport Psychology, we help athletes build a mental skills plan and a systematic approach to competition.
+Athletes perform consistently, no matter the circumstances.

 The benefits of a mental plan include:

 2. Enhancing performance quality

 4. Dealing more effectively with failure and adversity.